What Does Insured Trip Cost Mean?

 Your Trip Cost is the sum of all your prepaid, non-refundable expenses made towards a trip.
-Essentially, this is the amount of money you would lose if you had to cancel your trip before it departs.
+Essentially, this is the amount of money you stand to lose if you had to cancel your trip before it departs.

 Common Prepaid Trip Costs

-Whether you’re planning an international adventure or a trip within the United States, it’s likely that you’ve had to make some bookings or reservations leading up to your departure date.
-Any of these prepaid expenses that are non-refundable can be insured and protected by your travel insurance policy.
+Whether you’re planning an international adventure or a trip within the United States, you’ve likely had to make some bookings or reservations leading up to your departure date.
+Any of these prepaid, non-refundable expenses can be insured and protected by your travel insurance policy.

 Common examples of trip costs that can be insured include: